acdh-oeaw/cfdb/README.md

 move xar to server

+Add a user to one of the cfdb groups:

+- cfdbEditors can access and change all tablets
+- cfdbAnnotators can access and change only their own tablets
+- cfdbReaders have read-only access

+Access the application at http://localhost:8080/exist/apps/{app-name as set in build.properties}.

 !
 Important: the webapp makes use of betterform's upload functionality, so make sure that the upload directory specified in $EXIST_HOME/extensions/betterform/main/webapp/WEB-INF/betterform-config.xml property name="uploadDir" (default: $EXIST_HOME/webapp/upload) exists and is writeable to the exist-process.